-One of the perks of using a WordPress website is the ability to add plugins and extend your site’s functionality and capabilities.
-While this is exciting news, it can also be overwhelming, once you learn that there are over 55k plugins available in WordPress’ repository.
-Some are good, others can cause more trouble than help.
+One of the perks of using a WordPress website is the ability to add plugins and extend your website’s functionality and capabilities.
+While this is exciting news, it can also be overwhelming once you learn that there are over 55k plugins available in WordPress’ repository.
+Some are good, but others can cause more trouble than help.
 Therefore, we’ve prepared a list of WordPress plugins we recommend using with your Flothemes website, as well as plugins you should avoid.

 Caching plugins are great for speeding up your website’s loading times.

-IMPORTANT NOTE: Some hosting providers do not allow caching plugins as they have their own caching options integrated.
-To avoid any issues, check with your hosting provider if it’s ok to add a caching plugin to your site.
+IMPORTANT NOTE: Some hosting providers (i.e. Siteground, Bluehost, GoDaddy) have their own caching tools integrated and we would recommend using their tools for caching the website.
+However, if you would like to use a third-party caching plugin, to avoid any issues, check with your hosting provider if it’s ok to add a third-party caching plugin to your website.
 We strongly recommend using only 1 plugin for caching.
-Having several plugins with caching options enabled can conflict with your theme.
+Having several plugins with caching options enabled can cause different conflicts with the theme.

 Minification plugins allow you to compress lines of code, remove white space and unnecessary characters to reduce the size and number of requests for your site.
-This helps you improve loading time.
+This helps to improve the loading time.
 Our top recommendations are: